**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 • Avoid Overcomplication: Keep it witty but clear.

-• Balance Awareness with Brand Identity: If your work is serious, avoid names that might weaken your tone.
+• Balance Awareness with Brand Identity: If your work is serious, avoid names that might undermine your tone.

 8. Could It Double as a Cool San Diego Surf Shop?

-Sometimes a name can be adaptable enough to bring to mind a specific vibe.
-Ask yourself if your studio name could fit effortlessly integrated in a creative, laid-back setting although still maintaining professionalism.
+Sometimes a name can be versatile enough to evoke a specific vibe.
+Ask yourself if your studio name could fit effortlessly integrated in a creative, laid-back context while still maintaining professionalism.

 Why This Matters